penzance/ab-testing-tool/README.md

 In order to run locally:

-* copy ab_testing_tool/settings/secure.py.example to create new file ab_testing_tool/settings/secure.py
+* Copy `ab_testing_tool/settings/secure.py.example` to create a new file `ab_testing_tool/settings/secure.py`
 and fill in values requested there.
-If needed, create the token in Canvas (click on Settings in top right of screen, look for 'New Access Token' button under 'Approved Integrations' header) to copy over.
-Token needs to be in quotes.
+If needed, create the token in Canvas (click on Settings in top right of screen, look for 'New Access Token' button under 'Approved Integrations' header) to copy over (token needs to be a string i.e. in quotes).

-* Install the appropriate requiremnts file from ab_testing_tool/requirements.
+* Install the appropriate requiremnts file from `ab_testing_tool/requirements`.
-Ex. `[sudo] pip install -r ab_testing_tool/requirements/local.txt` Note If encountering this error "clang error: unknown argument: '-mno-fused-madd'" when installing lxml, refer to this: http://stackoverflow.com/a/22322645/2812260
+Ex. `[sudo] pip install -r ab_testing_tool/requirements/local.txt`.

+Note on installing on OSX: If encountering the error "clang error: unknown argument: '-mno-fused-madd'" when installing lxml, refer to this: http://stackoverflow.com/a/22322645/2812260

-* clone the django_auth_lti and canvas_python_sdk libraries and install both (via `python setup.py install`)
+* Clone the django_auth_lti and canvas_python_sdk libraries and install both (via `python setup.py install`)
-TODO: add these to requiremnts
+TODO: ensure these run successfully from requirements

-* Run `python manage.py syncdb`
+* Run `python manage.py syncdb` from the ab_testing_tool directory

-* Run `python manage.py runserver`
+* Run `python manage.py runserver` from the ab_testing_tool directory

 * Install app in canvas by adding an external tool by XML; the config is generated by localhost:8000/tool_config; here is what it should generate: